 Sexually Transmitted Infection Testing and Treatment

-- Chlamydia / Gonorrhoea (avoid urinating for at least one hour prior to having the test and providing a "first catch" urine sample)
+- Chlamydia / Gonorrhea (Avoid urinating for at least one hour prior to having the test to provide a "first catch" urine sample)

 - HIV (blood test)